-Do you have a favorite Chinese meal?
-This recipe for Kung Pau Cauliflower might make your Top 5 Favorites list!
+Kung Pau Cauliflower might make your Top 5 Favorites list for your favorite make-at-home Chinese meal.
 It’s big on flavor and it makes a fabulous appetizer or main dish as part of a light meal.

 I love cauliflower and always look at people a little differently when they tell me they don’t like it.
 I know that’s a little judgey, but come on!
 How can you not love cauliflower?